Lichen Sclerosus

 Background

-Lichen sclerosus (LS) is a chronic inflammatory dermatosis of unknown cause that most commonly affects the genitalia (vulvar and penile lichen sclerosus), but it can occur at any skin site (extragenital lichen sclerosus).
-Outdated terms for this conditions include lichen sclerosus et atrophicus, balanitis xerotica obliterans (glans penis presentation), and kraurosis vulvae (older description of vulvar presentation).
-Lichen sclerosus can occur in males or females of any age, but it more commonly affects prepubertal or perimenopausal females or males between puberty and age 60 years.
+Although LS can occur in males or females of any age, it more commonly affects prepubertal or perimenopausal females or males between puberty and age 60 years.
 It is characterized by white, often atrophic, plaques associated with pruritus and pain that result in genital scarring and adhesion.
-Complications include pain, sexual and/or urinary dysfunction, reduced quality of life, and an increased risk of squamous cell carcinoma (< 5%) with genital lichen sclerosus.
+Complications include pain, sexual or urinary dysfunction, reduced quality of life, and an increased risk (≤ 5%) of squamous cell carcinoma (SCC) with genital lichen sclerosus.

 Pathophysiology

-Inflammation and altered fibroblast function in the papillary dermis lead to fibrosis of the upper dermis.
+In LS, inflammation and altered fibroblast function in the papillary dermis lead to fibrosis of the upper dermis.
 Genital skin and mucosa are affected most frequently, with only rare reports of oral presentations.
 It has been hypothesized that oral manifestations are underdiagnosed or misdiagnosed as oral lichen planus, or that environmental effects play a large role in disease expression.

-Findings within lichen sclerosus (LS) tissue include the following:
+Findings within LS tissue include the following:

 • Increased incidence of autoantibodies to EMC protein 1 and to BP180 antigen, with increased circulation of NC16A domain–specific T cells [11]